25

 Poor Value

-The financial data raises serious concerns about Edward Waters University.
-With a net cost of $13,649 per year and median graduate earnings of only $34,782 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Edward Waters University are a real concern.
+With a net cost of $13,649 per year and the typical graduate earning only $34,782 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Key strengths include manageable debt relative to earnings.
-However, the data also shows weak earnings relative to cost and a 28.2% graduation rate and concerning loan repayment rates and a long payback period.
+What it has going for it: manageable debt relative to earnings.
+What to keep an eye on: weak earnings relative to cost, its 28.2% graduation rate, concerning loan repayment rates, a long payback period.

 Rankings & Links